 Nursing homes take care of people who are unable to perform most ADLs, or are sick and need round-the-clock skilled nursing care.
 Most nursing homes are in an institutionalized setting and are not conducive to encouraging independence.

-No. We have a written agreement with a licensed home care agency that provides 24-hour professional staffing to assist our residents with personal care services on a daily, emergency, odd hours, or as-needed basis.
+No. We have a written agreement with a licensed home care agency that provides 24-hour professional staffing to assist our residents with personal care services on a daily, emergency, odd hours, and/or as-needed basis.
 We do not offer continuous (non-stop) personal care services.
 Nursing facilities offer 24-hour continuous care.

 Assisted living cost can be expensive.
 However, if six or more hours of daily personal care services are required, assisted living may be the most affordable option to meet your personal care needs.
 Plus, here are several more reasons to consider assisted living: